-ON CAMPUS Type of Services Available Service Provider Contact Information Counseling A counselor is on campus one day each week to meet with students in Room 416 by appointment.
-Ellerie Saucer (972) 971-4449 ellerie.saucer@gmail.com Health There are no on-campus health services.
+ON CAMPUS Type of Services Available Service Provider Contact Information Counseling A counselor is on campus Monday through Tuesday to meet with students by appointment.
+Kevin Payne kpayne@urshancollege.or g Health There are no on-campus health services.
 Please see the off-campus category for this resource.
 N/A N/A Mental Health There are no on-campus health services.
 Please see the off-campus category for this resource.
+N/A N/A

-N/A N/A Victim Advocacy There are no on-campus health services.
+Victim Advocacy There are no on-campus health services.
 Please see the off-campus category for this resource.
 N/A N/A Legal Assistance Office of the Title IX Coordinator (Legal Assistance, ask a question, File a Complaint) Office of the Title IX Coordinator (Legal Assistance, ask a question, File a Complaint) Building A, Room 416; 314-848-8858, ext.
-2117 amcclintock@ugst.edu Visa and Immigration Assistance There are no on-campus health services.
+2117 amcclintock@ugst.ed u Visa and Immigration Assistance There are no on-campus health services.
 Please see the off-campus category for this resource.
-N/A N/A

-Student Financial Aid Financial Aid Assistance Financial Aid Building A, Room 301, 314-84-8858, ext.
+N/A N/A Student Financial Aid Financial Aid Assistance Financial Aid Building A, Room 301, 314-84-8858, ext.
 2116 Other Campus Pastor (Spiritual Support and Confidential Reporting) Campus Pastor (Spiritual Support and Confidential Reporting) Building A, Room 417 314-848-8858 Ext.2123 jmcclintock@ugst.edu